joshuadlouis/Phishing-Detector-Classifier/README.md

 ## Model Artifact

-The trained model is hosted on HuggingFace Hub.
-To use it locally, download and place it in `./intent_model/`:
+The trained model will be hosted on HuggingFace Hub.
+Here is the architecture it will follow inside `./intent_model/`:

 ```python
 from huggingface_hub import snapshot_download